OVOSHatchery/ovos-skill-node-red/Readme.md

 username can be anything, secret is set in web ui of the skill

-You need to edit mycroft-in and mycroft-out websocket nodes with the correct secret
+You need to edit mycroft-in and mycroft-out websocket nodes with the correct secret and mycroft's ip address

 ![](bus.png)